 How much compensation you get in a whiplash claim settlement depends on several variables, including

-A settlement of personal injury benefits considers ‘heads of damages,’ including:
+A settlement for psychological and physical injuries considers ‘heads of damages,’ including:

 Experienced compensation lawyers understand how QLD accident laws help determine the whiplash compensation average payout amounts.